 US crude oil inventories for the week ended Oct.
 15, excluding the Strategic Petroleum Reserve, decreased by 400,000 bbl from the previous week, according to data from the US Energy Information Administration.

-At 426.6 million bbl, US crude oil inventories are about 6% below the 5-year average for this time of year, the EIA report indicated.
+At 426.5 million bbl, US crude oil inventories are 6% below the 5-year average for this time of year, the EIA report indicated.

-EIA said total motor gasoline inventories increased by 3.5 million bbl and are about 3% below the 5-year range for this time of year.
-Finished gasoline inventories and blending component inventories both increased last week.
-Distillate fuel inventories decreased by 1.3 million bbl and are about 23% below the 5-year average for this time of year.
+EIA said total motor gasoline inventories decreased by 5.4 million bbl from last week and are about 3% below the 5-year range for this time of year.
+Finished gasoline inventories increased while blending component inventories decreased last week.
+Distillate fuel inventories decreased by 3.9 million bbl from last week and are 10% below the 5-year average for this time of year.

 Propane-propylene inventories increased by 1.9 million bbl and are about 17% below the 5-year average for this time of year, EIA said.

 US refinery inputs averaged 15.0 million b/d for the week ended Oct.
 15, about 71,000 b/d less than the previous week’s average.
 Refineries operated at 84.7% of capacity.